-DRIVER ON PHONE SERIOUSLY INJURED HIGHWAY CONSTRUCTION ZONE WORKER
+DRIVER ON PHONE SERIOUSLY INJURED HIGHWAY CONSTRUCTION ZONE ROAD WORKER

-Minnesota Public Radio recently reported that last Monday afternoon, a construction zone worker was doing what she often does at work — flagging traffic through a construction zone in East Bethel in the north metro.
+Minnesota Public Radio recently reported that last Monday afternoon, a construction zone worker was doing what she was supposed to do at work — flag traffic through a construction zone in East Bethel in the north metro.
 She was about to let a vehicle she had stopped drive through, when suddenly another car came speeding toward her.
 At the last second, the driver swerved around the car stopped in front of her — straight into the construction zone worker, seriously injuring her.

 “From what I understand it didn’t sound like there were any breaks screeching or anything,” said her fiance.
 “She didn’t have any time to react.”
 The woman was airlifted to Hennepin County Medical Center, where her fiance has stood vigil at her side ever since.
 “I just want to be here, I don’t want her to wake up and not have anyone,” he said, his voice cracking.
 “I don’t want her to have anyone she doesn’t recognize when she wakes up.”